 DIY No sew fleece blanket tutorial:

+Place the wrong sides together, which would allow the most vibrant sides of the fabric on the outside.
 This will allow the brighter sides of the fleece to show when the blanket is finished.

 I used a solid, navy color fleece for the backside and Kansas City Royals fleece fabric for the top.
 Typically a pattern will be more expensive.
 So, getting a solid back material will save you money!